ajdunton/ww-model-selection/README.md

 * PF_TANK = 0.1
 * PF_PIPE = 0.01

 Flow analysis allows us to additionally model partial damage to the components.
 Specifically, we model partial damage to the pipes by reducing their flow capacity (i.e., diameter).
-In the flow script, PF_PIPE is a list of tuples, where each tuple in the list represents a damage state.
+In flow.py, PF_PIPE is a list of tuples, where each tuple in the list represents a damage state.
 The first value in each tuple is the fraction of the flow that is able to pass through the pipe in the corresponding damage state; the second value in each tuple is the probability of the corresponding damage state.
 The probability of failure of pumps and tanks are specified the same as above (i.e., PF_PUMP and PF_TANK).

 # Outputs
 Both connectivity.py and flow.py produce two outputs that define the network: